How to Make Red Sticky Rice for Vietnamese New Year

 Lauren Tran grew up in Seattle, where there was always an abundance of Vietnamese desserts to choose from: green honeycomb cake infused with the scent of pandan, sticky and steamed bánh da lợn made with rice flour, and spherical fried sesame balls.
-That wasn’t the case when she arrived in New York City three years ago.
+That wasn’t the case when she arrived in New York City four years ago.

 “I was shocked that there weren’t that many Vietnamese restaurants and on top of that, there are banh mi shops but they aren’t the banh mi shops that I’m used to on the West Coast,” Tran explains.
 “The banh mi shops [in Seattle] are like Vietnamese bakeries that have tables full of Vietnamese desserts readily available.
 I was like, ‘Where is any of that here?’”

 Tran, who is a pastry cook alumna of Gramercy Tavern, won the restaurant’s annual Thanksgiving pie competition with a coconut pandan pie layered with lemongrass whipped cream.
 After her recognition, she decided that she could be the person to fill the void of Vietnamese desserts in New York City.
 “When [my pie] won, and it got to go on the menu, that was when I was like, ‘There’s something here.’
 That classically trained side of me and the Vietnamese side of me that knows how to use these flavors in a little bit more of a subtle way and I got so much confidence from what I was hearing.”